Shopify/polaris/documentation/guides/migrating-from-v5-to-v6.md

 ### Removed the light prop from Tooltip

-With the new changes `Tooltip` it now defaults to a light background.
-The property can safely be removed.
+In the new design language `Tooltip`s are always light.
+Thus the `light` prop no longer has any effect and has been be removed.
+Remove any usage of this prop.

 ```diff
 <Tooltip